 “Something in solar.
 Installation last I heard.
 I can’t see any reason he would be venturing out of the country for that though.”

-“Sounds like you might have found someone willing to pay you to frolic around in sandals after all.”
+“Finally found someone willing to pay you to frolic around in

 “I thought you decided not to keep up with Spanish after you left.
 Isn’t Portuguese your thing now?
 Isn’t that why you still take those dance lessons?”